Deep Learning for Image Denoising: A Photographer's Guide

 CNNs are a cornerstone of deep learning for image processing.
 They excel at capturing local features and patterns within images, making them ideal for identifying and suppressing noise while preserving essential details.

 - Convolutional layers form the foundation of CNNs.
 These layers use filters to extract features from the image, such as edges, textures, and shapes.
+A 'filter' here is a small matrix of weights that slides over the image to detect specific patterns like edges or corners.
 By convolving these filters across the image, CNNs can learn to recognize complex patterns.

 - Activation functions, like ReLU (Rectified Linear Unit), introduce non-linearity into the model.
 This allows the network to learn more complex relationships between pixels, enhancing its ability to distinguish noise from important image details.